 How do clients work with PT Blink’s technology?

 We are creating our cloud-based platform and marketplace and are also engaged by clients as technology partners while this takes place.
 We work with client teams running the design work and feasibility for them, we license our technology and we manually administer the Blink DMI™ process though our partners.

 We love a challenge and the opportunity to assess projects and surprise people by what’s possible when we Blink it!

 About Murray Ellen

 PT Blink Founder Murray Ellen is a global expert in post-tensioned steel technology and has conceived, designed and implemented projects in countries including Australia, China, United Kingdom, Hong Kong, Malaysia, Philippines, Thailand, Taiwan and Dubai.
-He is highly regarded for his innovative steel design technology and construction methodology for large-spanned structures, which he has developed and refined over 35 of project work.
+He is highly regarded for his innovative steel design technology and construction methodology for large-spanned structures, which he has developed and refined over more than 35 years of project work.
 These designs have received multiple awards and are singularly unique in the global steel spectrum.

 Murray also currently serves as a Governor of Sydney University’s Warren Centre for Advanced Engineering and is a Fellow of the Australian Academy of Technological Sciences and Engineering.